xtrm0/csd-blog/website/content/2021/kangaroo.md

 When inserting a new object, the cache has to write, at a minimum, a 4 KB flash page for every object.
 If objects are roughly 100 bytes, the cache has a *40x* write amplification.
-Flash has a limited number of times it can be rewritten before becoming unusable.
-Therefore, this significant write amplification wears out the flash device quickly, requiring the device to be replaced quickly
 Thus, set-associative caches are also inefficient for tiny objects because they require too many writes.